-- PIN to authenticate the user as Signatory - PUK to unblock and change the blocked PIN by the Signatory - Transport-PIN for the activation of the dedicated file containing the SCD and for the first setting of PIN and PUK.
+- PIN to authenticate the user as Signatory - PUK to unblock and change the blocked PIN by the Signatory - Transport-PIN for the activation of the dedicated file containing the SCD.
 The Transport-PIN is used to secure the TOE delivery process.
-After entering the correct Transport-PIN the Signatory has to set his individual PIN and PUK values.
-Thereafter the PIN and PUK will be unblocked by the TOE.

-Therefore, the TOE allows identification of the user before the authentication takes place (FIA UAU.1).
-The TOE does not allow the execution of any TSF-mediated actions before the user is identified (FIA UID.1), authenticated and associated to one of the two roles.
+Therefore, the TOE allows identification of the user before the authentication takes place (FIA_UAU.1).
+The TOE does not allow the execution of any TSF-mediated actions before the user is identified (FIA_UID.1), authenticated and associated to one of the two roles.

-The Transport-PIN (PIN T) is used to secure the TOE delivery process.
-It will be verified only once and will be used for the activation of the dedicated file containing the SCD/SVD key pair and for the first setting of PIN and PUK.
+The Transport-PIN (PIN_T) is used to secure the TOE delivery process.
+It will be used only once for the activation of the dedicated file containing the SCD/SVD key pair.

-The TOE will check that the provided VAD (PIN, PUK and Transport-PIN) is equal to the stored and individual value of the corresponding RAD (FIA ATD.1).
+The TOE will check that the provided VAD (PIN, PUK and Transport-PIN) is equal to the stored and individual value of the corresponding RAD (FIA_ATD.1).
 The number of unsuccessful consecutive authentication attempts by the user is limited to three for PIN and Transport-PIN and ten for PUK.
-Thereafter SF1 will block the corresponding RAD (FIA AFL.1).
+Thereafter SF1 will block the corresponding RAD (FIA_AFL.1).

-The ability to modify or unblock the RAD is restricted to the Signatory (FMT MTD.1).
+The ability to modify or unblock the RAD is restricted to the Signatory (FMT_MTD.1).
 The Signatory has to provide

-- the correct PIN to change resp. modify the PIN - the correct PUK to unblock and change the blocked PIN - the correct PUK to change resp. modify the PUK (FMT\SMF.1 (4)) - the correct Transport-PIN to unblock PIN and PUK before the first use (FMT SMF.1.1 (3)).
+- the correct PIN to change resp. modify the PIN - the correct PUK to unblock and change the blocked PIN - the correct PUK to change resp. modify the PUK (FMT SMF.1 (4))

-The ability to initially create the Transport-PIN is restricted to the Administrator (FDP ACC.1/ Personalisation SFP, FDP, ACF.1 / Personalisation SFP and FMT, SMF.1 (3)).
-The individual PIN and PUK values are set by the Signatory after successful authentication with the Transport-PIN (FMT\SMF.1.1 (2)).
+The ability to initially create the RAD (PIN, PUK and Transport-PIN) is restricted to the Administrator (FDP_ACC.1 / Personalisation SFP, FDP_ACF.1 / Personalisation SFP and FMT_SMF.1 (3)).